 My kids can often be found at the breakfast table designing elaborate maps, making diagrams of their inventions, doodling, drawing fairies + mandalas, and illustrating stories in stapled books.
 Once your child can grasp a pencil and make marks without breaking the tip, they are ready for colored pencils.
-That's younger than you may think!

 Drawing with colored pencils develops fine motor skills, creativity, color selection, patterning and color combination.
-Quality colored pencils and a few wirebound pads of paper and detailed coloring books make great holiday or birthday presents.
+Quality colored pencils and a few wirebound pads of paper and good quality detailed coloring books make great holiday or birthday presents.
 For detailed coloring in coloring books, as well as free hand drawing, you will need a decent number of colored pencils.
 To allow your child to really explore this medium, get a good set with at least 36 colors.

 TOP PICKS: COLORED PENCILS + PAPER PADS